 The chestnut is a food with a mild sweet taste with a high starch content and it contains numerous vitamins and minerals.
-In Italy during October chestnut festivals are held (Sagre della castagne) during which the smell of roasted chestnuts spreads through the small towns and many chestnut delicacies can be enjoyed.

 If you would like to try dishes made from chestnuts, they can be bought during autumn at all Italian markets.
 Due to their high proportion of starch, a tasty flour can be made from chestnuts with which many dishes can be prepared.